Are you trying to figure out what passengers qualify for preboarding and how the whole process works?

 However, airlines don’t really make it easy to get guidance on this issue and so this is probably a very case-by-case type of situation.

 A popular question is whether or not other passengers can preboard with you.
 Most of the airlines are not explicit about how they handle this so you just need to clarify this with the gate agent.

 Most likely, they will handle this similar to Southwest which allows one person from your party to accompany the customer with a disability.

 We will allow one travel companion to act as an “attendant” and preboard with a Customer with a disability.
 In most cases, the Customer requires assistance from only one other person, and any additional family members or friends are asked to board with their assigned group.

 That seems like a pretty reasonable policy for the vast majority of individuals who need preboarding.

-Even if an airline is more generous, I would advise you to avoid taking advantage of this and trying to lump all of your family members into preboarding because that will contribute to the stigma that people utilizing preboarding already face.
+In the event an airline is more generous and allows more than one companion, I would advise you to avoid taking advantage of this and trying to lump all of your family members into preboarding because that will contribute to the stigma that people utilizing preboarding already face.

 And that brings me to the next point….